zoiteki/shiren-1/content/dungeons/table-mountain.md

 around with a Leather Shield).

-You can also hunt for Fleeing Peetan, which always drop a Large Rice Ball, or Green Thief Todo, which always drop an item.
+You can also hunt for Fleeing Peetan, which always drop a Large Rice Ball, or Green Theftodo, which always drop an item.

 Until you're strong enough to fight them unaided, great spot to use some Scrolls, Staves, or Dragon Herbs.
 If you have a Bigroom Scroll, combined with a few Airslash